NightClover-code/snippets/README.md

 Setup a local DB

-- I used Docker to setup Postgres in my machine (Windows 11).
+- I used Docker to set up Postgres on my machine (Windows 11).

-- After setting up the database, make sure you hook it up to prisma.
+- After setting up the database, make sure you hook it up to Prisma.

 - Prisma's guide to PostgreSQL connection: [Prisma Docs](https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch/relational-databases/connect-your-database-node-postgresql)